ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 #### 5. Complete Database Connection

-Users can review the list of registered database connection information in the Database Navigator tab.
+Users can review the list of registered database connection information on the Database Navigator tab.

 Double-clicking on the database connection information in the list attempts to establish a connection.
 A green check mark next to the icon signifies a successful connection has been established.